kevroletin/kevroletin.github.io/_posts/2018-02-26-prev-work-ci-1.markdown

 Temperature, electromagnetic interference, voltage levels *(gathered from different probes)*, power consumption *(actually computed from voltage level)* and so on.
 Serious hardware development assumes ability to fight serious hard-to-reproduce bugs.
-We live in the age of big data.
-Why not to use it to correlate bugs with overheating or low voltage from a battery?
+Signals recorded with high sampling rate quickly consume hard drives.
+But hey, we live in the age of big data, so why not to use it to correlate bugs with overheating or low voltage from a battery?

 ### Need moar branches

-Also deployment model for embedded devices is different from modern desktop or cloud software.
+Deployment model for embedded devices is different from modern desktop or cloud software.
 Once device has left a factory it's quite problematic to update it's firmware.
 So there is big release day when major functionality must work.
 It's acceptable to leave some minor bugs in release version with assumption that user will download and update firmware manually.

 Configuration Management model also differs from desktop/cloud software.
 It is common to maintain many code branches at the same time.
 There are two main